robinandeer/robinandeer.github.io/source/blog/2016-09-01-automated-pypi-deployment.html.md

 ---
-title: "Automatic PyPI deployment using Travis CI"
+title: Automatic PyPI releases using Travis CI
-category: guides
+category: tutorials
 author: Robin Andeer
 date: 2016-09-01
-tags: guide, continuous deployment, continuous integration, travis, python, pypi
+tags: tutorial, continuous deployment, continuous integration, travis, python, pypi
 ---

 Programming has always been about automating stuff that is either too boring or takes too long for regular humans to accomplish.
 Automating the automatable is something that drives me as a developer.
 It just feels right.